 MASC Trials manages a diverse growing portfolio of research in the prevention, early detection and treatment of melanoma and skin cancer, including early to late phase clinical trials.
 This is a dynamic organisation with global reach and a strong track-record of developing, managing and delivering research that improves outcomes in patients affected by melanoma and skin cancer.

-MASC Trials is seeking an experienced Research Development Manager to support researchers in developing collaborative, high quality research projects and clinical trials that aim to find new and better treatments and prevention.
+MASC Trials is seeking an experienced Research Development Lead to support researchers in developing collaborative, high quality research projects and clinical trials that aim to find new and better treatments and prevention.

-This is a new role responsible for the development of new research proposals into active clinical trials and research studies.
+This role is responsible for development of new research proposals into active clinical trials and research studies.
 The role involves the development of study protocols, preparing study budgets, and drafting and submitting funding applications.
-The Research Development Manager role depends on communication and collaboration to build relationships and manage project communications with MASC Trials stakeholders, and to secure funding.
+The Research Development Lead role depends on communication and collaboration to build relationships and manage project communications with MASC Trials stakeholders, and to secure funding.
 There may be opportunities to assist in the preparation of research output including publications and presentations.

 This exceptional candidate will be highly organised, preferably with extensive experience in research administration, and in a clinical trials environment with an understanding of research methodology and Good Clinical Practice.
 Experience working in an oncology setting will be highly regarded.